kluctl/kluctl/README.md

 the same, no matter how large (single nginx or 100 microservices) or flexible (test env, uat env, prod env, local env...) your deployment actually is.

-The unified CLI also allows to build other tools around kluctl, for example web based UIs around your deployments or ChatOps bots.

 ### Secure management of (sealed) secrets in Git

 Maintaining secrets inside Git is a complex and dangerous task, but at the same time has many advantages when done properly.
 Encrypting such secrets is a must, but there are multiple more or less secure ways to do so.

 kluctl has builtin support for [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets).
-This means, it can plug in sealed secrets into you deployment in a dynamic and configurable way, targeting multiple clusters, environments, configurations and so on.
+This means, it can plug in sealed secrets into your deployment in a dynamic and configurable way, targeting multiple clusters, environments, configurations and so on.

 sealed-secrets is public-key crypto based, allowing to target individual clusters or namespaces in a secure way,